 Summer 2018 is nearing the end but there’s still time for one more outdoor picnic.
-Come out, meet your friends, have some great summertime food, visit any of the many booths provided by community supporters of the military, and enjoy the cool shore sounds of another well-known Jersey coastline headliner, The Sensational Soul Cruisers!
+Come out, meet your friends, have some great summertime food, visit any of the many booths provided by community supporters of the military, check out some cool rides at the Auto Show, and enjoy the cool shore sounds of another well-known Jersey coastline headliner, The Sensational Soul Cruisers!

 The Sensational Soul Cruisers are an 11 man horn group fronted by four soulful vocalists who pay homage and tribute to the very best of the 60’s, 70’s & 80’s Old School, Classic Soul, R&B, Motown and Disco.
 With a lifetime of study and hard work, this group captures and emulates the distinctive style, skill and choreography of a classic show band working together to deliver the ultimate Soul Cruisers dance party!

 The JB MDL Picnic II is all free, with the exception of beer, and open to all DoD ID holders.
 Food available while supply lasts.